 - Divide the essay into an introductory paragraph, 2-3 content paragraphs along with a nice conclusion.

-- You can use transitional phrases like 'first', 'because', 'on the other hand, etc. for helping the reader identify conceptions within and between the paragraphs.
+- You can use transitional phrases like 'first,' 'because,' 'on the other hand, etc. for helping the reader identify conceptions within and between the paragraphs.

-- Some GRE graders who are overworked might not really be in their best mood for appreciating your poetic inspiration or eccentric humor so - play it safe.
+- Some GRE graders who are overworked might not be in their best mood for appreciating your poetic inspiration or eccentric humor so - play it safe.

 - Put your critique clearly in the section of analyzing the argument of the essay.

-- The best thing is to keep practicing and preparing under real time conditions and within the 30-45 min time frames.
+- The best thing is to keep practicing and preparing under real-time conditions and within the 30-45 min time frames.

-To rightly prepare for this Issue Essay in GRE, one has to make the effort for attempting those GRE issue essay's sample questions.
+To rightly prepare for this Issue Essay in GRE, one has to make an effort for attempting those GRE issue essay's sample questions.
 Learning as well as reading is crucial, but also is writing as well as applying the knowledge you have.
-It will give you the practice and you'll also know as to how the real test could be, apart from knowing what the test pattern is, ascertaining if you can complete the given test in the time allotted etc. and more than anything, it will make you very familiar and easy with the actual test.
+It will give you the practice and you'll also know as to how the real test could be, apart from knowing what the test pattern is, ascertaining if you can complete the given test in the time allotted, etc. and more than anything, it will make you very familiar and easy with the actual test.
 All this will help you gain confidence plus remove all your inhibitions.